PLangHQ/plang/Documentation/README.md

 Plang provides the developer with features that he already are familiar with such as variables, condition and for statements as well as powerfull standard library, and is easily extendable.

-Plang provides increased security and privacy to both developer and users of their application.
+Plang provides increased security and privacy to both developer and users of their application, for free as in beer.

 ## Hello plang world
 This is an example of a hello world app written in plang